Kimono step by step guide, page 1: "socks to underwear"

 The original Japanese page where above image-set came from can be found at Rakuten Kimono Cafe

-You wear a hada-juban or a separate undergarment for the upper body (han-juban) and a (momohiki, fundoshi, susoyoke or suteteko) for the lower body.
+There are different kinds of kimono underwear too choose from.
+You can wear a hada-juban or a separate undergarment for the upper body (han-juban) and a (momohiki, fundoshi, susoyoke or suteteko) for the lower body.

 A t-shirt with a V-shape neck and Long Johns or shorts can be used as a substitute.